People

 Alex Murray

-Alex is an Associate Professor of Management at the University of Oregon.
 His work focuses on decentralized governance, algorithmic organizing, digital assets, and the evolving relationship between humans and intelligent systems.
 He develops theoretical frameworks to advance our understanding of technological shifts and to guide the responsible implementation of emerging technologies in organizations and society.
-His work combines inductive field studies with experiments and statistical analyses to generate insights on how technologies like AI and blockchain are reshaping decision-making, collaboration, and organizational design.
-He is the faculty advisor for both the Artificial Intelligence Student Association and the Oregon Blockchain Group.
+Drawing on inductive field studies, experiments, and statistical analyses, he generates insights on how technologies like AI and blockchain are reshaping decision-making, collaboration, and organizational design.
+Beyond research, he advises both the Artificial Intelligence Student Association and the Oregon Blockchain Group.
 He serves as Senior Editor at Organization Science, Associate Editor at Strategic Entrepreneurship Journal, and Guest Editor for the Special Topic Forum on "AI in Management" at Academy of Management Review.
-His research has been featured in leading academic journals including Academy of Management Review, Organization Science, Strategic Management Journal, Academy of Management Annals, Academy of Management Perspectives, Journal of Management Studies, and Research Policy.
+His work is published in leading academic journals including Academy of Management Review, Organization Science, Strategic Management Journal, Academy of Management Annals, Academy of Management Perspectives, Journal of Management Studies, and Research Policy.

 Lab Manager